Tex-Mex Stuffed Sweet Potatoes

 These days I eat for pleasure, sure, but also for fuel.
 As you know by now, and I speak about it more extensively here, I believe the two concepts can and should live happily together.
 This recipe is a great example of that.

 Sweet potatoes are simply baked, then filled with cheese and ground beef that’s been simmered with fragrant southwestern spices.
 Top with all your favorite taco toppings – avocado, salsa, lime, sour cream… the possibilities are vast.
-Feel free to swap in ground turkey or chicken, or leave the meat out and replace with black or pinto beans for a vegetarian version .
+Feel free to swap in ground turkey or chicken, or leave the meat out and replace with black or pinto beans for a vegetarian version.
 All delicious!

-I also love that these are essentially a one pan meal, similar to this recipe for my Vegetarian Enchilada Bake.
+I love that these are essentially a one pan meal, similar to this recipe for my Vegetarian Enchilada Bake.
 You can add a simple avocado and corn salad, or sliced tomatoes with a cilantro dressing if you’d like but I find one large sweet potato to be a satisfying dinner all on its own.

 I’ll always have a place in my heart for those greasy, loaded TGI Fridays potato skins, but like my beloved sequin tube tops those are best remembered and not replayed.